The planning poker meeting

 Starting a planning poker meeting

-All team members will be notified via an email about the meeting and you will have a the meeting URL to join instantly.
+2. Start a planning poker meeting now, in that case all team members will be notified via an email about the meeting and you will have a the meeting URL to join instantly.

 The planning poker meeting page